StackVista/stackstate-docs/setup/agent/centos.md

 #### Configure integrations

 The Agent can be configured to run checks that integrate with external systems.
-Configuration for integrations run through the StackState Agent can be found in the directory `/etc/stackstate-agent/conf.d/`.
+Configuration files for integrations run through the StackState Agent can be found in the directory `/etc/stackstate-agent/conf.d/`.
 Each integration has its own configuration file that is used by the enabled Agent checks.

 Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).